Our Constitutional Responsibility

 Felony Mental Health: The

-attorneys and paralegal assigned to the Felony Mental Health Unit (FMH)
+attorneys assigned to the Felony Mental Health Unit (FMH)

 represent clients who have been found incompetent to proceed (ITP) or not guilty

 by reason of insanity (NGI).
 Prior to the finding of ITP or NGI our Felony

 Division attorneys represent these clients and FMH attorneys are available to

 consult on the mental health/legal issues.
 ITP and NGI clients may be committed